-There are two source learning modes available for the OmniSwitch chassis-based systems: synchronized and distributed.
+There are now two source learning modes available for the OmniSwitch 9000 Series switches: synchronized and distributed.
 By default the switch runs in the synchronized mode, which allows a total MAC address tables size of 16K per chassis.
-Enabling the distributed mode for the switch chassis increases the table size to 16K per module and up to 64K per system.
+Enabling the distributed mode for the switch increases the table size to 16K per module and up to 64K per OmniSwitch 9000 chassis.

-Note: The distributed MAC address mode is only supported chassis-based systems.
+Note: The distributed MAC address mode is not supported on the OmniSwitch 6850 Series.
+This switch operates only in the synchronized mode.